akamel001/Social-Wombat/Readme.md

 ###CLIENT - HUB - SERVER CLASSES

-* [Client.java] - Background functions class, does communciation with hub.
+* [Client.java] - Background functions class, does communication with hub.

 * [Hub.java] - Starts up data structures, initiates secure connections with the servers, and handles connections from clients initially and then passes that off